sl4m/gnu_smalltalk_koans/README.markdown

 `brew install gnu-smalltalk`

-This will build GNU Smalltalk `3.2.2` in 32-bits.
+This will build GNU Smalltalk `3.2.5`.
 If you want the latest, I encourage you to try `HEAD`:

 `brew install gnu-smalltalk --HEAD`